danloh/mdSilo-web/README.md

 ## Welcome to mdSilo

 [mdSilo](https://mdsilo.com/about/) is a lightweight writing tool with WYSIWYG Markdown Editor.
-Open Source and Free.
 Available for Web, Linux, Windows and macOS.
 You can get the Desktop application [here](https://github.com/mdSilo/mdSilo/releases) and enjoy more features.

 ---